 A lost property service (tel: +34 932 596 440) is located in Terminal 1.
 Several other lost and found offices can be found throughout the airport, operated by the various ground handlers.
 The left-luggage office in the Terminal 1 lobby area can assist with luggage storage.

-Other facilities at Barcelona Airport include a pharmacy, 24-hour medical service, a chapel, tour operators, travel agents and children’s play areas.
+Other facilities at Barcelona Airport include a pharmacy, 24-hour medical service, a chapel, tour operators, travel agents, a spa and children's play areas.

 Conference and business:

 The Business Centre (tel: +34 933 758 600; www.premium-traveller.com) in Terminal 1 contains boardrooms, meeting rooms and a rest area with bedrooms and gym facilities.
 There are two meeting rooms available for hire (tel: +34 932 971 101) in Terminal 2 (concourse B), with telephone, fax, internet and audiovisual equipment.
-VIP lounges are located post-security in Terminal 1 and Terminal 2 (concourses A and B).
+VIP lounges are located post-security in Terminal 1 and Terminal 2.
 Meeting rooms are also available in nearby hotels, including the Hotel Tryp Barcelona Airport (tel: +34 933 781 000; www.melia.com).

 Barcelona Airport has lifts, ramps, escalators, lowered telephones and dedicated disabled toilets.
 Reserved parking spaces are available for disabled travellers in the airport car parks.
+There is a free assistance service for passengers with reduced mobility, which passengers can book up to 48 hours in advance.
 Any passengers who may require additional assistance are advised to contact their airline before travelling.

 There are numerous public car parks with capacity for around 20,000 cars at Barcelona Airport.
 Short-stay parking areas are located directly in front of each terminal – the PA and PC car parks are directly connected to Terminal 2 via air-bridges.
 The long-stay car park is a short distance from both terminals and is linked via a free,24-hour shuttle bus service.
 A VIP parking service (tel: +34 93 297 1381), which involves a secured parking area and collection from outside the terminals, is also available.